DanielleSpring/Final-Project/README.md

 - When creating ranges for salaries which sectors are highest in pay and which are lowest?
 - Which job titles are paid higher salary/lowest?
 - When comparing job titles in certain sectors to others are they fairly equivalent or are certain sectors more generous?
-- How do people feel about the Sunshine list?
-- Can we analyze public sentiment concerning the sunshine list?
 - Which top-earning positions or person’s have continued to receive generous raises while lower seniority roles may have endured wages freezes and cutbacks?
 - How many of the top earners are women?